What does “Notice Was Mailed” mean?

 You usually do not need an attorney for this status by itself.
 Consider legal help if your case is outside published processing times, you receive a confusing notice, or your facts are complicated.

-Applicants typically wait 14 days before the next update after this status.
+Most applicants wait approximately 14 days before the next update after this status.
+Actual times vary by service center and case type.

 Frequently asked questions